Netsensia/2048Solver/README.md

 # 2048 Solver

 Java code that plays the addictive game [2048](http://gabrielecirulli.github.io/2048/).
+The only way to get over the addiction to this game is to write a program that plays it for you.

 ## Current program performance